Skip to content

 Eligible Use of Funds

-A State of Alaska SBIR/STTR Grant can be used to supplement either a base Phase I or Phase II Grant from a federal agency or any SBIR/STTR Supplemental program.
-State grant funds must be fully expended by the expiration date of the federal grant, or by the end of the following state fiscal year (June 30), whichever comes first.
+A State of Alaska SBIR/STTR Grant can be used to supplement either a Phase I or Phase II Grant from a federal agency, or to provide bridge funding to help a recipient maintain progress between Phase I and Phase II awards.
+State grant funds must be fully expended by March 31 of the state fiscal year following the fiscal year in which the grant is awarded (for example, a grant awarded in FY24 must be expended by March 31, 2025).

 Allowable costs are those related directly to achieving the SBIR/STTR proposal objectives for which a Federal Phase I or Phase II Award has been received.
-Grant funds may be used for commercialization costs not covered by federal SBIR/STTR awards including but not limited to market research, product testing and validation, intellectual property assessment and patent filing, business development activities, commercialization plan preparation, additional technical work, reasonable travel related to the project, and other costs including rent, accounting, legal fees and costs, or purchase of equipment.
-State grant funding awarded to a business with a federal Phase I project may not be used for equipment purchases.
+Grant funds may be used for costs not covered by federal SBIR/STTR awards including but not limited to market research, product testing and validation, intellectual property assessment and patent filing, business development activities, commercialization plan preparation, additional technical work, reasonable travel related to the project, and other costs including rent, accounting, legal fees and costs, or purchase of equipment.
+State grant funding awarded to a business for a federal Phase I project or bridge funding may not be used for equipment purchases (supplies over $5,000 are defined as equipment).
 Grant funds may be used for salaries/wages only when the employee activity directly supports the SBIR/STTR project.
-State grant funding may not be used for indirect costs.
+No more than ten percent (10%) of the state grant may be used for administrative expenses.

-Applicants will be required to include in their application a cost breakdown of how State grant funds will be used.
-A Use of Funds budget template is available for reference.
+Applicants will be required to include in their application a proposed budget for how State grant funds will be used.
+Proposed budget should total to no more than $25,000, which is the highest award available for a Phase I project or bridge funding and the initial award amount available for a Phase II project.

 Application Process

 The Department will accept and review applications on a rolling basis throughout the application period.
-The deadline to submit applications is Monday, May 15, 2023, at 5:00 pm Alaska time.
-The application can be accessed by clicking the link below:
+The deadline to submit applications is Friday, May 10, 2024, at 5:00 pm Alaska time.
+The application can be accessed by clicking the link below.

-ATTENTION: You MUST download the PDF to your computer BEFORE you begin filling it in to save your information.
-Application document is provided as a fillable PDF form.
-Some form fields have character limits.
+ATTENTION: You MUST download the PDF Application to your computer BEFORE you begin filling it in to save your information.
+Application is a fillable PDF form.
 If additional space is necessary, include full response in a separate attachment and indicate this in form field.

 Completed applications can be submitted to the Department of Commerce, Community, and Economic Development at ced.grants@alaska.gov.
 DCCED is not responsible for applications or materials lost or delayed in transmission.